Bromgard/rcblack/Gisla_saga/Gisla_24.md

 [↩](#a13)

 <a name="myfootnote14" id="f14">14</a>:
- _verr_, "less friendly," with reference to Gíslis disturbing prophecy.
+ _verr_, specifically, "less friendly," with reference to Gíslis disturbing prophecy.
 [↩](#a14)

 <a name="myfootnote15" id="f15">15</a>: